dirkschumacher/ompr/README.md

 * `solve_model()` solves a model with a given solver
 * `get_solution()` returns the solution of a solved model for a given variable or group of variables

+### Backends

+There are currently two backends.
+A backend is the function that initializes an empty model.

+* `MIPModel()` is the standard MILP Model
+* `MILPModel()` is a new backend specifically optimized for linear models and is about 1000 times faster than `MIPModel()`.
+It has slightly different semantics, as it is vectorized.
+Currently experimental, but it will replace the `MIPModel` eventually.

 ### Solver

 Solvers are in different packages. `ompr.ROI` uses the ROI package which offers support for all kinds of solvers.